ChristianAhrens/SpaConBridge/README.md

 The table control bar contains a toggle button that allows switching between single- and multiselection mode of the table.
 Depending on the mode, either the single sound object editor is shown on the right (horizontal layout) or below (vertical layout) or the multi sound object visualization area is shown.
 In case the latter is shown, only those sound objects that are selected in the table are visible.

+A dropdown menu below the multiselection visualization area can be used to store the current multiselection with a given name for later recalling.
+All stored multiselections are listed in the dropdown menu for recalling and can also be cleared here.

 <a name="twodimensionalpositionslider" />